 Some faults and breccias contain gold.
 Breccias are zones of broken rock with distinct angular rock clasts.
 When found, gold may occur in the matrix of the strongly limonite-stained gossan surrounding the rock fragments.
 Other faults, known as shears, may be mineralized.
 Shear zones consist of granulated rock.
 Many shears, particularly those in greenstone belts, are quite productive for gold.
 In some gold mining districts in the world, nearly every foot of exposed shear zone has been prospected.

 Many veins have sporadic gold values with localized ore shoots enriched in gold.
 Some of these shoots may be enriched 100 to 1000 times the average value of the vein.
 The challenge given the prospector is how to recognize these shoots.

-There are many other types of structurally and chemically controlled ore shoots.
+When searching for structurally controlled ore shoots, look for places where you might expect pressures decreased in the geological past.
+Some structurally-controlled ore shoots occur in folds.
+Another type of structurally-controlled ore shoot is found in vein intersections.
+There are many other types of structurally-, and chemically-controlled ore shoots.
 For example, while prospecting in the Gold Hill district in the Medicine Bow Mountains of Wyoming, I noted gold was almost exclusively found in veins adjacent to amphibolite.
-The same veins in quartzite were unproductive.
+In quartzite, the veins were unproductive.